verpeteren/urbin/README.md

 Topic		Project			License			SLOC		Link
 Mysql		mysac			GPL3			18593		http://cv.arpalert.org/page.sh?mysac

+H3.
+Disc space

+I just found out that after downloading and compiling the dependecies the directory is a little bit over 3.5 Gb!

 TBD, probably MIT
 MySql can be excluded from the linking